 An example of how to create and link related records without reference to an SFID:

-- Start with an SFDC org with
+- Start with a Salesforce organization with

 Contactsare detail records on

 - Create a custom field in Salesforce on

 Accountobject in Heroku Connect including the

 Contactobject in Heroku Connect.
 At the bottom of the list of mappable fields, there will be a field called

 - Switching to the Heroku Connect database: Insert a record into the master record,

 - Insert a record into

 Contactwith the same unique value for

 Contact records are inserted into the Saleforce organization via Heroku Connect, an SFID will be returned and populated for each item in the database.
 The